Revisiting the first-order QCD phase transition in dense strong interaction matter: Phase structure in first-order QCD transitions

 Within the mean-field approximation, effective model studies have predicted the existence of spinodal decomposition in the QCD phase structure of first-order transitions~\cite{Xin:2014dia,Jiang:2013yoa}: the QCD effective potential $\Gamma$ as a function of the order parameter $\Delta$ shows two minimal points which correspond to the broken (Nambu) phase and the symmetric (Wigner) phase respectively; between these two phases, the spinodal region is found with the thermodynamic instability $\partial^2 \Gamma / \partial \Delta^2 < 0$, accompanied by the supercooling region and the superheating region.
 Going beyond the mean-field assumption, the spinodal region in non-perturbative QCD has also been indicated in a recent study via effective potential using the homotopy method~\cite{Zheng:2023tbv}: during first-order phase transition, an additional, local maximum is found in the effective potential between the $N$ (short for Nambu) and $W$ (short for Wigner) phases which typically shows thermodynamic instability.
 Here we would like to give a complete analysis within the up-to-date scheme in functional QCD approaches.

-Via the quantum equation of motion of QCD, in particular the quark gap equation, we verified that the spinodal decomposition can be a genuine phenomenon in the first-order QCD transitions.
-The quark gap equation is schematically shown in \Cref{fig:quark-DSE}, which is a self-consistent equation for the quark propagator, gluon propagator and the quark-gluon interaction vertex.
-Particularly, the language of quantum equation of motion suit naturally the Dyson-Schwinger equations.
-In the momentum space, the general form for the non-perturbative quark propagator solution is as follows:
+Via the quantum equation of motion of QCD, we verified that the spinodal decomposition can be a genuine phenomenon in the first-order QCD transitions.
+Particularly, the language of quantum equation of motion suit naturally the Dyson-Schwinger equations, and for the matter sector in QCD it is the quark gap equation.
+The quark gap equation is schematically shown in \Cref{fig:quark-DSE}, which is a self-consistent equation for the quark propagator $G_q$, gluon propagator $G_A$ and the quark-gluon interaction vertex $\Gamma$.
+In the momentum space, the gap equation reads up to renormalisation constants as follows:

+with $g_s$ the strong coupling constant, $G_{q,0}$ the classical, bare quark propagator, and $\Sigma$ the quark self energy evaluated from a thermal sum of the 1-loop diagram in \Cref{fig:quark-DSE} over the Matsubara frequencies $\omega_{q}$ and the spatial momentum $\spatial{q}$.
+The general form for the non-perturbative quark propagator solution is as follows:

 with $p = (\omega_p,\spatial{p})$ the quark momentum, $\omega_p$ the Matsubara frequency, $Z_q^{E,M}$ the dressed wave functions and $M_q$ the mass function.
 Our key observation is that during the first-order phase transition, the gap equation shown in \Cref{fig:quark-DSE} also allows for an intermediate phase ($I$) between the chiral symmetry breaking (Nambu, $N$) phase and the chiral symmetric (Wigner, $W$) phase.
 This new $I$ solution branch for the quark propagator is found with an improved iteration procedure for solving the gap equation numerically, which is inspired by the homotopy method introduced in Refs.~\cite{Zheng:2023tbv} and~\cite{Wang:2012me}.
 The technical details of this procedure are given in \Cref{app:homo-init-iter}.